Saint Paul, Minnesota: History

 On August 20, 1904, severe thunderstorms and tornadoes damaged hundreds of downtown buildings, causing $1.78 million ($ million today) in damages and ripping spans from the High Bridge.
 During the 1960s, in conjunction with urban renewal, Saint Paul razed neighborhoods west of downtown for the creation of the interstate freeway system.
-From 1959 to 1961, the Rondo Neighborhood was demolished for the construction of Interstate 94.
+From 1959 to 1961, the Rondo neighborhood was demolished for the construction of Interstate 94.
 The loss of that African American enclave brought attention to racial segregation and unequal housing in northern cities.
 The annual Rondo Days celebration commemorates the African American community.

-Downtown St. Paul had skyscraper-building booms beginning in the 1970s.
+Downtown Saint Paul had skyscraper-building booms beginning in the 1970s.
 Because the city center is directly beneath the flight path into the airport across the river there is a height restriction for all construction.
 The tallest buildings, such as Galtier Plaza (Jackson and Sibley Towers), The Pointe of Saint Paul condominiums, and the city's tallest building, Wells Fargo Place (formerly Minnesota World Trade Center), were constructed in the late 1980s.
 In the 1990s and 2000s, the tradition of bringing new immigrant groups to the city continued.
 As of 2004, nearly 10% of the city's population were recent Hmong immigrants from Vietnam, Laos, Cambodia, Thailand, and Myanmar.
 Saint Paul is the location of the Hmong Archives.

 Geography

 Saint Paul's history and growth as a landing port are tied to water.
 The city's defining physical characteristic, the confluence of the Mississippi and Minnesota Rivers, was carved into the region during the last ice age, as were the steep river bluffs and dramatic palisades on which the city is built.
 Receding glaciers and Lake Agassiz forced torrents of water from a glacial river that served the river valleys.
 The city is situated in east-central Minnesota.

 The Mississippi River forms a municipal boundary on part of the city's west, southwest, and southeast sides.
 Minneapolis, the state's largest city, lies to the west.
 Falcon Heights, Lauderdale, Roseville, and Maplewood are north, with Maplewood lying to the east.
 The cities of West Saint Paul and South Saint Paul are to the south, as are Lilydale, Mendota, and Mendota Heights, across the river from the city.
 The city's largest lakes are Pig's Eye Lake, which is part of the Mississippi, Lake Phalen, and Lake Como.
-According to the United States Census Bureau, the city has a total area of 56.18 sqmi, of which 51.98 sqmi is land and 4.20 sqmi is water.
+According to the United States Census Bureau, the city has an area of 56.18 sqmi, of which 51.98 sqmi is land and 4.20 sqmi is water.

 The Parks and Recreation department is responsible for 160 parks and 41 recreation centers.
 The city ranked #2 in park access and quality, after only Minneapolis, in the 2018 ParkScore ranking of the top 100 park systems across the United States according to the nonprofit Trust for Public Land.